-This component of the Global Framework emphasises the need to identify or, where required, develop policies, standards and guidelines that support the release, access, analysis and visualisation of geospatially enabled information.
+This component of the Global Framework is aimed at identifying policies, standards and guidelines that support the release, access, analysis and visualisation of geospatially enabled information.

-These policies, standards and guidelines will highlight the wide range of legislative and operational issues that organisations need to be aware of when releasing and analysing information about people and businesses.
-One important aspect of this principle is to ensure data can be accessed using safe mechanisms that protect privacy and confidentiality but also enable access to data in order to undertake analysis that informs decision making.
-Other issues of relevance include: data quality in its different dimensions (particularly with regard to reliability, timeliness, and relevance), analysis, dissemination and visualisation.
+This information will highlight the wide range of legislative and operational issues that organisations need to be aware of when releasing and analysing information about people and businesses.
+Privacy and confidentiality requirements associated with releasing and analysing personal and commercial information are significant issues within this principle.
+Other issues of relevance include: data quality, analysis, dissemination and visualisation.